jkyros/runbooks/alerts/machine-config-operator/MachineConfigControllerPausedPoolKubeletCA.md

 ```

 Checking the expiry dates in the MachineConfig yourself is less pleasant because
-the bundle is encoded, but you can use something like one of these:
+the bundle is encoded, but you can use something like this to decode it if it is

-(for versions where the file is urlencoded)
+urlencoded:

 ```console
 oc get mc rendered-worker-bc1470f2331a3136999e0b49d85e1e21 -o jsonpath='{.spec.config.storage.files[?(@.path=="/etc/kubernetes/kubelet-ca.crt")].contents.source}' | python3 -c 'import sys, urllib.parse; print(urllib.parse.unquote(sys.stdin.read()))' | openssl x509 -text -noout
 ```

-(for versions where the file is base64 + gzipped)
+Or something like this it if is base64 + gzipped:

 ```console
 ENCODEDCERT=$(oc get mc rendered-worker-bc1470f2331a3136999e0b49d85e1e21 -o jsonpath='{.spec.config.storage.files[?(@.path=="/etc/kubernetes/kubelet-ca.crt")].contents.source}') CHOMPED=${ENCODEDCERT#"data:;base64,"} echo $CHOMPED | base64 -d | gzip -d | openssl x509 -text -noout